Master AI at Work · Free Framework Guide

 Weak

-Keep it short.
+Keep it short and professional.

 Strong